Meikyou Ryusui | Enten Enyou Senpenbanka

-Unproofread Translations Terms of Service
+Unproofread Translations ToS

-This story is not JP proofread.
+These song translations are not JP proofread.
 Unproofread translations are under much stricter terms of service.
 While these translations are as accurate as I can personally make them, I am not comfortable with and do not permit use of the following:

 ⦿ Do not take or publicly circulate screenshots of this translation.